Contents

 Natural Light.

-Homes are becoming greener.
-Conserving energy is a significant foundation of residential LEED accreditation.
-LEED houses consume to 30% less energy than non-LEED homes.
-Skylights bring free, clean, natural light into houses, lowering the amount of artificial light needed in a house.
+Houses are becoming greener.
+Conserving energy is a major foundation of residential LEED accreditation.
+LEED houses use up to 30% less energy than non-LEED homes.
+Skylights bring totally free, tidy, natural light into homes, reducing the quantity of artificial light needed in a house.

 Heat Gain When Required.